ScalablyTyped/Converter/docs/cli.md

 - [I want to use sbt without scalajs-bundler](cli.md)

 The command line is the same functionality as the sbt plugin just without sbt.
-You provide a directory with a package.json and a node_modules, optionally change some conversion options, and then start the conversion.
+You provide a directory where you have installed javascript packages so it has a `package.json` and a `node_modules`, optionally change some conversion options, and then start the conversion.

-The output is a set of locally publishes jar files which you can paste into sbt or your build tool of choice.
+The output is a set of locally published jar files which you can paste into sbt or your build tool of choice.

-You can also use the tool to publish directly to a bintray repository if you want to share the artifacats.
+You can also use the tool to publish directly to a bintray repository if you want to share the artifacts.

 ## Running
 The easiest way to run is with coursier's excellent runner.